-Who wouldn't commend the valor of a dog that nabs a criminal or feel sadness when a K-9 platoon member dies or is wounded in the line of duty?
+Who wouldn't commend the valor of a dog that nabs a criminal or feels sadness when a K-9 platoon member dies or is wounded in the line of duty?

 But at the same time, who doesn't fear a vicious dog or cringe when a worthy animal is used as a weapon of terror?
 Who isn't angered when police officers use dogs or any other weapon in a careless or excessive manner?
 It's unfair to the public and to the dog.

 As with any potentially lethal weapon, K-9 dogs raise questions.